-TrustWorks also expects to take part in discussions and conferences organised around the topic of environmental protection, especially in conflict contexts, and shall continue to prioritise environmental protection in its engagements with clients.
+Finally, TrustWorks also took part in discussions and conferences organised around the topic of environmental protection, especially in conflict contexts, and will continue to prioritise environmental protection in its engagements with clients.

 4. Anti-corruption Principles

 Principle 10: Businesses should work against corruption in all its forms, including extortion and bribery.